Benchmarking the face-centred finite volume method for compressible laminar flows: Numerical benchmarks for the FCFV method

 The FCFV solver shows good performance in the solution of all three problems and a detail of the computed Mach number distributions is displayed in figure~\ref{fig:NACAinviscid_FCFV}.

 On the contrary, the CCFV method by Ansys Fluent shows an excellent behaviour in simulating the subsonic flow but it suffers in the transonic and supersonic cases, see figure~\ref{fig:NACAinviscid_All}.
 More precisely, both approaches struggle to achieve a steady-state solution and localised oscillations appear, especially in the vicinity of strong shock waves and when the second-order scheme is employed, as visible in figure~\ref{fig:NACAinviscid_SupersonicFluent2}.
 Such a difficulty of the second-order CCFV method to compute a smooth approximation is responsible for both the deterioration of the convergence of the solver and the overall loss of quality of the flowfield (cf. figure~\ref{fig:NACAinviscid_TransonicFluent2}).
 The first-order CCFV approach remedies some of the above issues and it displays reasonable performance, with smoother approximation of the contour lines of the Mach number distribution in both the transonic and the supersonic case.
 Nonetheless, figure~\ref{fig:NACAinviscid_SupersonicFluent1} shows that slight perturbations and instabilities are still present along the stagnation line of the supersonic flow, in the region between the bow shock and the leading edge.
-On the contrary, the FCFV method is able to provide a smooth representation of the flowfield in all regimes.
-In addition, it is worth noticing that the contour lines of the Mach number distribution computed using Ansys Fluent solvers tend to experience a very localised variation near the wall, as opposed to the clear intersection with the wall surface shown by the FCFV solution in figure~\ref{fig:NACAinviscid_TransonicFCFV}.
+In this region, the FCFV method achieves an accuracy similar to the first-order CCFV approximation, whereas overall smoother representations of the flowfield are obtained in the remainder of the domain for all regimes.
+Indeed, it is worth noticing that the contour lines of the Mach number distribution computed using Ansys Fluent solvers tend to experience a very localised variation near the wall, as opposed to the clear intersection with the wall surface shown by the FCFV solution in figure~\ref{fig:NACAinviscid_TransonicFCFV}.
 In this figure, it can also be appreciated the ability of the FCFV method to capture the weak shock on the lower side of the aerofoil, which is not detected by the CCFV solvers.